wodby/docs/2.0/docs/integrations/aws.md

 ## Auth

-Currently, the only method we support is the IAM user key pair with a region specified during the integration creation.
-We plan to add a support of OIDC authentication in the future.
+Currently, the only authentication method we support is the IAM user key pair with a region specified during the integration creation.

 ### Required IAM policies

 IAM key for AWS integration requires the following policies:

-AmazonEC2FullAccess (AWS Managed Policy)
+#### 1. AmazonEC2FullAccess (AWS Managed Policy)

 ```json
 {